 Humam Tariq, Gabriel Iancu, Nicusor Stanciu have developed nicely and I’m sure they will have an even bigger impact next season.

 Even if I’ve put together quite a strong team already, I’ve got some more transfer plans for the next season.
-There core is there, I only need a few more options.
+Their core is there, I only need a few more options.
 My defence is solid and my strikers are just awesome.
-I only need to strenghten the left wing, but if I can find better options for the other positions, then why not to go ahead as well?
+I only need to strengthen the left-wing, but if I can find better options for the other positions, then why not go ahead as well?

 Earlier in the article I was asking you to rate Adrian Popa, did you get it right?